 (U.S. Army Photo/Released) The Defense and Veterans Brain Injury Center (DVBIC) is a part of the U.S. Military Health System.
-Specifically, DVBIC is the traumatic brain injury (TBI) operational component of the Defense Centers of Excellence for Psychological Health and Traumatic Brain Injury (DCoE).
+Specifically, DVBIC is the traumatic brain injury (TBI) center of excellence for the Defense Health Agency.
 Founded in 1992 by Congress, DVBIC’s responsibilities have grown as its network of care and treatment sites has grown.

 At 18 sites supported by a Washington, D.C-area headquarters, DVBIC treats, supports, trains and monitors service members, veterans, family members and providers who have been, or care for those who are, affected by traumatic brain injury.

 DVBIC works at the macro-level, screening and briefing troops heading into theater, performing pre-deployment provider training at military treatment facilities, gathering data mandated by Congress and DoD, and overseeing research programs.
 At the micro-level, DVBIC treats service members and veterans with mild, moderate or severe TBI, and helps them from the moment of injury to their return to duty or reintegration into the community.
 DVBIC develops, provides and distributes educational materials for both military and civilian providers, families, service members and veterans.

 The DoD has further solidified DVBIC’s role by naming it the Office of Responsibility for these tasks: